Shiju8260/RandomCity/README.md

 # Random City

 ### About the project
 Every 5 seconds city producer will produce the next value with random City and Color.
+Able to view the emitted city in google map.

 ### Tools Used